|

 ...for the time is at hand.
 (Rev. 22:10)

-2. Are the Two Witnesses are persecuted for 1260 years?
+2. Are the Two Witnesses persecuted for 1260 years?

-Adventists convert the 1260 days into years, thus stretching this prophecy out more than a thousand years.
-Again, how could first century readers be expected to understand events thousands of years in the future, and why would they even care to "read" or "hear" or "keep" the sayings of a book that had no relevance or bearing on their lives?
+SDAs convert the 1260 days into years, thus stretching this prophecy out more than a thousand years.
+Again, how could first century readers be expected to understand events thousands of years in the future?
+Further, why would they even care to "read" or "hear" or "keep" the sayings of a book that had no relevance or bearing on their lives?

 Again, how could the 1260 days represent years when John said "the time is near when these things will happen"?
 How could these events be centuries in the future when the angel said these things "must shortly be done" and "the time is at hand"?

 Furthermore, there is nothing in this passage indicating a persecution.
-It merely says the witnesses are in sackcloth, or are mourning (2 Sam.
+It merely says the witnesses are in sackcloth, or are mourning.
+The Biblical reasons for sackcloth and mourning are sorrow and repentance for sin (2 Sam.
 3:31; Jon.
 3:6,8).

-Seventh-day Adventists claim the three-and-a-half days are actually years, and point to events during the French Revolution as fulfillment of the prophecy:
+SDAs claim the three-and-a-half days in the prophecy should be understood as three-and-a-half years.
+They point to events during the French Revolution as fulfillment of the prophecy:

 "This period may be reckoned from November 10, 1793, when a decree issued in Paris, abolished religion, to June 17, 1797, when, it held, the French government removed restrictions against the practice of religion."7